Geetha63/MS-Teams-Scripts/Grant-CsTeamsMessagingPolicy/README.md

 # How to run the script

 1. As an Administrator, type PowerShell in the start menu.
-Right-click on Windows PowerShell, then select Run as Administrator.
+Right-click on Windows PowerShell, then select Run as Administrator
 Click Yes at the UAC prompt

 2. Run the **`Grant New-CsTeamsMessagingPolicy.ps1`**